Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 Long-horizon agents are now being used more frequently in early product and strategy development.
 This includes bringing together user feedback, competitor actions, and market signals.

-A project-scale agent can:
+A deep agent can:

 - Aggregate inputs from multiple sources